-In 2008, the Brazilian tuna longline fleet consisted of 95 vessels registered in 6 different ports.
-Of these, 86 were national and 9 were foreign chartered vessels.
-The total number of vessels decreased only by about 1.0%, from 2007, when 96 vessels were operating.
+In 2008, the Brazilian tuna longline fleet consisted of 95 vessels registered in six different ports.
+Of these, 86 were national and nine were foreign chartered vessels.
+The total number of vessels decreased only by about 1.0% from 2007, when 96 vessels were operating.
 The number of chartered vessels, however, decreased by about 25% from 2007, when 12 boats operated.
-The number of bait-boats and purse seine boats operating in 2008 were, respectively, equal to 41 and 8, showing no change in relation to 2007.
+The number of baitboats and purse seine boats operating in 2008 were, 41 and 8 respectively, showing no change in relation to 2007.

-The Brazilian catch of tunas and tuna-like fish, including billfish, sharks, and other species was about 36,000t (live weight), in 2008, representing a decrease of about 23%, from 2007.
-The majority of the catch again was taken by bait-boats, which accounted for 60%, with skipjack tuna being the most abundant species, representing close to 95% of the bait-boat catches.
-Total catch of the tuna longline fishery was equal to 9,210 t, in 2008, being thus about 13% smaller than in 2007, with swordfish being again the most abundant species, with a total catch close to 3,200 t.
-Yellowfin tuna and blue shark, accounting for about 19% and 18% of the total longline catches, were, respectively, the second and third most caught species.
-The total catch of white marlin and blue marlin was, respectively, 47 t and 161t, representing a decrease of about 10% and 36%, respectively, from 2007.
-Part of the Brazilian catches resulted from a small scale fishing fleet based mainly in Itaipava, in southeast coast.
-Although made of relatively small boats of about 15m in total length, this fleet is highly mobile, operating throughout most of the Brazilian coast and targeting a variety of species with different gears, including longline, handline, troll and others surface gears.
-The total catch of this fleet, which targets mainly dolphin fish, in 2008, was about 1,800 t.
+The Brazilian catch of tunas and tuna-like fish, including billfish, sharks, and other species was about 36,000 t (live weight) in 2008, representing a decrease of about 23% from 2007.
+The majority of the catch was again taken by baitboats, which accounted for 60%, with skipjack tuna being the most abundant species, representing close to 95% of the baitboat catches.
+The total catch of the tuna longline fishery amounted to 9,210 t in 2008, i.e. about 13% less than in 2007, with swordfish again being the most abundant species, with a total catch of close to 3,200 t.
+Yellowfin tuna and blue shark, accounting for about 19% and 18%, respectively, of the total longline catches, were the second and third most caught species.
+The total catch of white marlin and blue marlin was 47 t and 161 t, respectively, representing a decrease of about 10% and 36%, respectively, from 2007.
+Part of the Brazilian catches resulted from a small-scale fishing fleet based mainly in Itaipava, off the southeast coast.
+Although comprised of relatively small boats of about 15m in total length, this fleet is highly mobile, operating throughout most of the Brazilian coast and targeting a variety of species with different gears, including longline, handline, troll and others surface gears.
+The total catch of this fleet, which targets mainly dolphin fish was about 1,800 t in 2008.

 Several institutions directly assisted the Special Secretariat of Fisheries and Aquaculture (SEAP) in processing and analyzing data from the Brazilian tuna fishery in 2008.
-Besides the catch and effort data regularly collected, in 2008, a total of 22,387 fishes were measured at sea and while landing, including yellowfin= 144; bigeye= 287; albacore= 1,372; swordfish= 12,731; blue marlin= 113; white marlin= 407; skipjack= 7,208.
+Besides the catch and effort data regularly collected, in 2008 a total of 22,387 fish were measured at sea and at landing, including yellowfin= 144; bigeye= 287; albacore= 1,372; swordfish= 12,731; blue marlin= 113; white marlin= 407; skipjack= 7,208.
 These numbers are, however, provisional and may increase significantly, since the collected data are still being processed.